altef/logipar/readme.md

 Great question!
 Here are some examples in different languages.
 ## Usage
 ##### Javascript
+You can follow along with these javascript samples on  on [Runkit](https://npm.runkit.com/logipar).
 ```javascript
 const logipar = require("logipar")
 const lp = new logipar.Logipar();